andrewsb8/quvax/README.md

 $ python analyze.py -i quvax.db -at trajectory
 ```

+Custom python scripts for analysis can also be written since all of the information is stored in a standard database format.

 For help (each will produce unique output):

 ```$ python design.py -h``` or ```$ python analyze.py -h```